akshayjoshii/akshayjoshii.github.io/academia-hugo/content/courses/example/_index.md

 ---
 # Course title, summary, and position.
-linktitle: An Example Course
+linktitle: Reserved Page for Future
-summary: Learn how to use Academia's docs layout for publishing online courses, software documentation, and tutorials.
+summary: Page reserved to publish online courses, software documentation, and tutorials in the future.
 weight: 1

 # Page metadata.